HackerHansen/1v1.YEET-v2/README.md

 3.)
 Download and run "1v1.YEET_v2.CETRAINER"

 4.)
 Open a SINGLE tab to [1v1.lol](https://1v1.lol) in your browser.
-Make sure it is the only tab running.
+Make sure that 1v1.lol is only opened in one tab.

 5.)
 If you are using Firefox, you can use the auto attachment mode.
 Simply press "attach process" to attach.